nerfkidjcb/ServiceMonitor/README.md

 # Scripts
-## Script 1: `monitorPing.py` [IN-REVIEW]
+## Script 1: `monitorPing.py` [FUNCTIONING]
 Indefinitely pings domains within the `domains_list` in config and graphs the ping for each domain in real time.
 Upon a missing response, a notification email is sent

 <br>

-## Script 2: `webserverResourceMonitor.py` [IN-PROGRESS]
+## Script 2: `webserverResourceMonitor.py` [FUNCTIONING]
-Using the `paramiko` library to ssh and run resource monitoring commands on a host of your choice.
-Will graph the cpu usage and display RAM usage updating every 5 minutes
+Using the `paramiko` library to ssh and run resource monitoring commands on a host.
+This script goes on to graph the CPU and RAM usage in real time for the chosen host

+<br><br>
+# Roadmap
+- Looking at monitoring the run queue of a host
+- Open to suggestions!